Line Marsa

 Annetta Giovanna Gassion (4 August 1895 – 6 February 1945), known by stage name Line Marsa, was a French cabaret singer and circus performer, as an equestrian and tightrope artist.
 She is best known as the mother of internationally renowned singer Édith Piaf, considered France's national chanteuse.

 Early life

 Born Annetta Giovanna Maillard on 4 August 1895 in Livorno, Tuscany, to French parents who were on tour as part of a travelling circus troupe.
 Her father, Auguste Eugène Maillard, came from the Loire region of France.
-Her mother, Emma, was the daughter of Saïd ben Mohamed, of Kabyle origin, born in Mogador, Morocco, and Margherita (or Marguerite) Bracco, who was born in Murazzano, Piedmont.
+Her mother, Emma, was the daughter of Saïd Ben Mohamed, an Algerian Kabyle acrobat, born in 1827 in Constantine, Algeria.
+Other sources state he was born in Mogador, now known as Essaouira, Morocco.
+Her mother Margherita (or Marguerite) Bracco, was born in Murazzano, Piedmont, Italy.

 Career

-Marsa was a singer, circus performer and equestrian.
+Line Marsa was a singer, circus performer and equestrian.
+She also worked as a nougat seller.

 Her stage name, Line Marsa, was inspired by La Marsa, a port in Tunisia, according to her son Herbert.
-Although said to have a voice similar to that of Piaf, she had no success as a singer.
+Although said to have a voice similar to that of Piaf, some say she had no success as a singer.